 Dr Stephanie Fohring

-Stephanie is a Lecturer in Criminology at Edinburgh Napier University where she teaches victimology and a number of other topics on both the BA criminology and the MSc in Applied criminology and forensic Psychology.
+She is a former Lecturer in Criminology at Edinburgh Napier University where she taught victimology and a number of other topics on both the BA criminology and the MSc in Applied criminology and forensic Psychology.
 Prior to beginning at Napier, Stephanie completed a British Academy Post-Doctoral fellowship at the University of Edinburgh, where she also completed her PhD.